sunny-g/cycle-redux-driver/README.md

 ##### parameters:
 * `reducer?: Reducer<any>`: The same Redux reducer you'd pass into `createStore`
 * `initialState?: any`: The same Redux initial state you'd pass into `createStore`
-* `actionsForStore?: string[]`: List of action types that would result in a `store`'s state change
+* `actionsForStore?: string[]`: List of action types that could result in a `store`'s state change
-  * is necessary for the driver to know which action streams (by type) should be subscribed to and funneled into the `store` on app load
+  * every action stream is lazy by default (unless `select`ed within your application)
+  * therefore, in order to preserve as much laziness as possible, we use this array to inform the driver to (eagerly) subscribe to and funnel into the `store` only the action streams that contribute to Redux state
 * `middlewares?: Middleware[]`: The same Redux middlewares you'd pass into `createStore`

+**NOTE:** All parameters are optional in case you only want to use the action source.

 Example: